raspberrypilearning/sensing-science/lesson-4/worksheet.md

 ##Theory

 Heat is lost from hot objects.
 Sometimes we want to stop this heat being lost and we can use a material called an insulator.
-In this investigation we will find out what types of materials make the best insulators and can be used to keep a new born baby warm.
+In this investigation we will find out what types of materials make the best insulators and can be used to keep a new-born baby warm.

 ##Experiment